 At school we want children to care for each other and be happy with the other children.

-- Jintangka from root word jinta meaning one
+This comes from the root Warlpiri word jinta meaning one.

 Jintangka -literally, ‘in one’